babelfish-for-postgresql/babelfish_project_website/_faq/index.md

 # Babelfish: Frequently asked questions

-This page contains some of the most frequently asked question related to Babelfish- and MS SQL server- compatibility.
+This page contains some of the most frequently asked question related to Babelfish- and Microsoft SQL Server server- compatibility.

 ## Can we use Babelfish for free?

 Yes, Babelfish can be used free of charge.
-It is Open Source software which is provided under the terms of the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0) and [PostgreSQL license](https://www.postgresql.org/about/licence/).
+It is open source software which is provided under the terms of the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0) and [PostgreSQL license](https://www.postgresql.org/about/licence/).

-## Is Babelfish 100% compatible with MS SQL?
+## Is Babelfish 100% compatible with Microsoft SQL Server?

 The Babelfish community tries to be as compatible as possible but there will always be some limitations.
-If you want to learn more about these limitations check out our [documentation](/docs/usage/limitations-of-babelfish)  which gives a more detailed description.
+If you want to learn more about these limitations, check out our [documentation](/docs/usage/limitations-of-babelfish)  which gives a more detailed description.

 Babelfish supports TDS protocol versions 7.1 and higher.